Rucha-Goundadkar/Apriori_Algorithm/README.md

 # Apriori_Algorithm
-I developed Apriori algorithm using  Python
+Implementation of Apriori algorithm in Python